restx-org/spec/README.md

 1. Edit `src/app/page.mdx` for specification content
 2. Use RFC 2119 keywords (MUST, SHOULD, MAY) for requirements
-3. Add code examples in fenced code blocks with `apix` language tag
+3. Add code examples in fenced code blocks with `restx` language tag
 4. Run `npm run dev` to preview changes

 ### Custom Components